WHAT IS LIGHTNING?

 WHEN SHOULD WE SEEK SHELTER?

-HOW LONG DO WE NEED TO HIDE FOR?
+HOW LONG DO WE NEED TO SHELTER FOR?

 To ensure your safety, it is best to wait at least 30 minutes from the last bolt of lightning within 8-10 miles of your location.
 For each new lightning strike within 8-10 miles, you need to restart the wait time.